-AI Image Composition is Weak / Boring
+AI Image Composition is Weak / Boring: How to Fix It

 You wrote a careful prompt with strong subject, lighting, and material descriptors.
 The output is technically correct — the subject is there, lit well — but the composition is dead.
 Subject smack in the middle, flat depth, no leading lines, background neither supporting nor framing the subject.
-This is the “AI default composition” — a centered medium-shot with no point of view.
-Fix it by treating composition the same way you treat lighting: a thing you explicitly direct, not an afterthought.
+This is the “AI default composition”: a centered medium-shot with no point of view.
+Fix it by treating composition the way you treat lighting: a thing you explicitly direct, not an afterthought.

 Common causes